boscacci/personal-website/README.md

 # robertboscacci.com

-A simple HTML / CSS / JS portfolio website.
+My super duper simple HTML / CSS / JS portfolio website.

-* No node / react
-* Not even typescript, oops
+Includes a nifty git hook: Upon git push, it also pushes up to the s3 bucket serving the site.